argoproj/argo-cd/docs/user-guide/commands/argocd_admin_cluster_kubeconfig.md

 #listing available kubeconfigs for clusters managed by argocd
 argocd admin cluster kubeconfig

-#removing a specific kubeconfig file
+#Removing a specific kubeconfig file
 argocd admin cluster kubeconfig my-cluster --delete

 #Generate a Kubeconfig for a Cluster with TLS Verification Disabled